Multiclass Local Calibration with the Jensen-Shannon Distance: General Assumptions

 We consider a multi-class classification setting, where $\mcX\subseteq\mathbb{R}^m$ is the feature space and $\mcY = \{0,\ldots, C-1\}$ is a finite target space with $C$ distinct labels.
 Let us assume we have access to a given dataset \( D = \{(\mbx_i, y_i)\}_{i=1}^n \) of input-output pairs drawn from an unknown joint distribution \( \mathcal{P} \) over \( \mathcal{X} \times \mathcal{Y} \).
 Each input \( \mbx_i \in \mcX \) is a feature vector of $m$ dimensions, and each label \( y_i \in \mcY \) has a corresponding one-hot encoded vector $\mathbf{y}_i$ indicating the correct class among the \( C \) possible classes.
 We consider a probabilistic classifier \( f \colon \mathcal{X} \rightarrow \Delta^C \), where \( \Delta^C \) is the \( (C - 1) \)-dimensional probability simplex.
 In words, a probabilistic classifier maps an input \( \mbx \) to a probability distribution over classes, i.e., \( f(\mbx) = \mathbf{\hat{p}} \in \Delta^C \), where each entry \( \mathbf{\hat{p}}_{k} = f_k(\mbx) \) of the predicted probability vector $\mathbf{\hat{p}}$ denotes the predicted probability of class \( k \).

-Throughout this appendix, we present the theoretical results and corresponding proofs under a unified framework that simultaneously covers \textit{multi-dimensional binning}-based calibration metrics and \textit{class-wise} binning-based metrics constructed using \textit{equal-frequency} binning.
-This formulation is adopted for clarity and compactness, as it allows for a seamless integration of both frameworks under a shared notation.
-For completeness, at the end of each proof that requires it, we explicitly discuss how the same analytical results extend to the case of class-wise calibration metrics based on \textit{fixed-confidence-threshold} binning, which involves only minor technical adjustments.
+Throughout this appendix, we present the theoretical results and corresponding proofs under a unified framework that covers \textit{multi-dimensional binning}-based calibration metrics This formulation is adopted for clarity and compactness.
+For completeness, at the end of each proof that requires it, we explicitly discuss how the same analytical results extend to the case of class-wise calibration metrics, which involves only minor technical adjustments.
 Hence, the presented analysis extends naturally to both binning schemes.